GabeScott/standard-works-vault/General Conference/1991 October - Be Thou an Example.md

 “Oh, that must have hurt.”

 “Yes, it did.
-Even after that happened, as Jesus hung on the cross in great pain, he said, ‘Father, forgive them; for they know not what they do.’
-(Luke 23:34.)
+Even after that happened, as Jesus hung on the cross in great pain, he said, ‘Father, forgive them; for they know not what they do.’ ([[Luke 23.34|Luke 23:34]].)
 Jesus was speaking about the men who had placed him on the cross.
 He asked Heavenly Father to forgive them.
 Yes, Robbie, Jesus even loved these people, and he forgave them.”

 Robbie looked at me, furrowed his brow, and said, “I’m going to ask my dad if Jesus really did say that.”